RPG Note CardsWeb application for playing Fate Core and similar games online

 You can switch the Application to another supported language using button language in the header bar.

 Note: Switching the language will not change the titles of cards, sections, etc. which were already created.
 You can but edit these titles anytime and set them to names in your language.
 For Ladder and Skill translations see next section.

 The game table is empty screen representing the real table top.
 The game is played by placing various note cards on the table for keeping the state of the game.
 Its up to you what card will you use.
 There is no game mechanics connected with the cards.

-Beside the Main table there are additionals tables for the GM that can be used to prepare new cards in advance or to keep the private notes.
-The prominent table between these additional tables is the Graveyard.
-Any card from the Main table can be sent to it simply by clicking on the archive bury button.
+Beside the Main table there is additional table for the GM that can be used to prepare new cards in advance or to keep the private notes.
+The table is called Graveyard and you can move any card from the Main table to it by simply by clicking on the archive bury button.
 Cards can be edited in Graveyard or stored for later.
 The graveyard is visible only to the GM.

 Once a card from the Graveyard is ready to enter play, click on its unarchive revive button and it will be moved back to the Main table.